dsalzman/L3GD20H/README.md

 The progam running on the BBB calculates the pitch and roll of the breadboard using data from both sensors combined with a complimentary filter.
 This data is sent over UART to an Arduino Pro Mini and displayed on a LCD characted display.

-Before running this progam the devices overlays for UART, SPI, and I2C must be loaded on the BBB.
+Before running this progam the devices overlays for UART and SPI must be loaded on the BBB.(I2C2 is loaded by defualt)
 * 'echo BB-UART4 > /sys/devices.bone/capemgr.8/slots' or $SLOTS
 * 'echo ADAFRUIT_SPI0 > /sys/devices/bone_capemgr.8/slots'
-* 'echo BB-I2C1 > /sys/devices/bone_capemgr.8/slots;

 ##Connections: